But to build scalable browser and server applications, they often want to use Node.js.

 - Status: started/stopped — displays if an application is running or not and version of the application.

 - Actions: allows to start, restart, stop, edit, and remove a particular application.

 Before you can access and use cPanel for your Node.js deployments, you must have a cPanel account.

 To create a cPanel account, visit https://dashboard.webhostingmagic.com/cart.php?gid=1 and select a hosting package.

 Our system will take you through the process which takes less than 5 minutes for you to get your cPanel logins.

 Before you can configure your Node.js application, you will need to get that application to your cPanel server.

-You can simply use SFTP to upload the copy of your application to your server.
+You can simply use SFTP to upload a copy of your application to your server.